rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Of the nature of things : in six books : illustrated with proper and useful notes / T. Lucretius Carus ; adorned with copper-plates, curiously engraved by Guernier and others ; in two volumes</CITE>
 >Note on statement of responsibility: <CITE>Author’s name transposed from head of title</CITE>
 >(*Source of information reads*: T. Lucretius Carus Of the nature of things, in six books.
 Illustrated with proper and useful notes.
 Adorned with copper-plates, curiously engraved by Guernier and others.
-In two volumes.)
+In two volumes)
 >(*Comment*: Information is transcribed in three elements: [Title proper](/DCRMR/title/Title-proper/); [Other title information](/DCRMR/title/Other-title-information/); and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/).
 The example is formatted according to ISBD for clarity)

 <a name="0.4.94.6">0.4.94.6</a>